jonasmehl1/structural_phylogeny/README.md

 From a given taxon sampling and a given seed species compute a normal sequence based phylome and a novel structure based phylome.

+## Download PDBs

+`snakemake -s workflow/download_data.smk --configfile config/Hsapopi.yaml --until download_pdbs -p -j2`

+This first pipeline is necessary to get all input files.
+From the input table (with uniprot codes and taxid mostly) we can download all the pdbs from google and then consider only those with mean average quality > `params["low_confidence"]` value.
+These will be moved into the `high_cif` folder for each proteome.

+The problematic thing is the dependency on gsutil which is a bit of a pain to install.

 ## Prokaryotic genomes

 See notebook: **workflow/notebooks/prokaryote_sampling.html**